yuanzhenLiu/breast/README.md

-# Breast Cancer Image Classification Project (Breast cancer with PTs and Fibs)
+# Breast Cancer Image Classification Project (Breast cancer with PTs and FAs)

 This project is designed for classifying breast cancer images using TensorFlow/Keras.
 It includes complete data preprocessing, augmentation, model training, prediction, and utility tools.